FedericoBeni/Airline-Data-Management-System-Java/README.md

-# Java Airline Data Query System
+# Airline Data Management System with Java

 A Java application developed for the Object-Oriented Programming exam.
 The project implements a system to parse, model, and query a dataset for an airline's operations, including its fleet, airports, and flights.